zyedidia/Literate/README.md

 You might also want to go install the [Vim plugin](https://github.com/zyedidia/literate.vim) (it has syntax highlighting of the embedded code, linting with Neomake, and jumping to codeblock definitions).
 I'm sorry that no other editors are supported -- I don't know how to make plugins for other editors.

-# Usage
+## Usage

-Add `path/to/Literate/bin` to your PATH and then you can generate html and/or code from `.lit` files.

 ```
-$ cd Literate/examples
-$ lit wc.lit
-$ ls
-wc.c    wc.html
+Lit: Literate Programming System

+Usage: lit [options] <inputs>

+Options:
+--help    -h          Show this help text
+--tangle  -t          Only compile code files
+--weave   -w          Only compile HTML files
+--no-output           Do not generate any output files
+--out-dir -odir DIR   Put the generated files in DIR
+--compiler            Report compiler errors (needs @compiler to be defined)
 ```

-Additional command line flags are:

-* `--weave -w`: Only generate HTML output
-* `--tangle -t`: Only generate code output
-* `--out-dir -odir DIR`: Put the output files in the specified directory
-* `--no-output`: Do not generate any files, only show errors
-* `--compiler`: Report compiler errors (needs `@compiler` to be defined)

 For more information see the [manual](http://zbyedidia.webfactional.com/literate/manual.php).

+## Contributing

+Literate is written in Literate D and you can find the source code in the `dsrc` directory.
+I happy to accept pull requests, and if you find any bugs, please report them.
+Thanks!